 Yes!
 An authentic corset will enhance your figure to give you more of an hourglass shape.
-Our corsets will reduce your waistline by an average of 2-4 inches, as well as flattening your tummy and enhancing your bust.
+Our corsets will reduce your waistline by an average of 2-4 inches (after seasoning, or "breaking in"), as well as flattening your tummy and enhancing your bust.

-Wearing a corset will put some pressure on your stomach.
+Yes, you can use a corset to help you to lose weight, or use a corset for dieting.
+Wearing a corset will put pressure on your stomach.
 For many individuals this constant restriction reminds them to stop eating before they are overly full.

 While wearing a corset you may find that avoiding carbonated beverages and eating lightly makes your corseting experience more comfortable.
 The carbonation may cause slight discomfort as the bubbles tend to create gas which has nowhere to go, and may result in un-ladylike burping.
 Overeating while in a corset may cause stomach pains, as the restriction on the waistline tends to make the stomach feel full quite quickly.
 Our experience has shown that taking a corset off directly after a heavy meal may also cause serious discomfort, so remember to eat lightly when laced tightly!